Edge Developer Platform

 value = "max-age=31536000"

-In this example, we can see the configuration of build commands, publish directory, redirect rules, and custom headers.
+In this example, we can see the build command, publish directory, redirect rules and custom headers configuration.

 In EdgeOne Pages, we need to create an edgeone.json file to include these configurations: